yaoganchenchi/GMC-OPT/README.md

 Global Multilayer Canopy OPTimization (GMC-OPT) is designed to scale sub-daily leaf-level carbon fluxes to the canopy level.
 The model integrates three core components: canopy radiative transfer, optimization-based physiology, and energy balance.
 The program will output multilayered simulation of key varaibles such as: gross primary productivity, transpiration, stomatal conductance, Vcmax, Jmax, and etc at leaf and canopy levels.

 If you use the program, please cite:
-Chen C. (2025), Scaling photosynthesis from leaf to canopy: A synthesis of optimization theories, vertical structure, and leaf turnover across timescales, Journal of Advances in Modeling Earth Systems.
+Chen, C. (2025).
+Scaling photosynthesis from leaf to canopy: A synthesis of optimization theories, vertical structure, and leaf turnover across timescales.
+Journal of Advances in Modeling Earth Systems, 17, e2025MS005372. https://doi. org/10.1029/2025MS005372

 To run the program, excute "GMCOPT_main".